Nukesor/archivebot/README.md

-    start - Start archiving Files for this chat stop - Stop archiving Files for this chat set_name - Set the name for this channel.
-Dafault is chat_id.
-Nice for better file sorting on the server side. sort_by_user - ['true', 'false'] Incoming files will be sorted by user in the server directory for this chat. accept - ['document', 'photo'] Specify the allowed media types.
-Example: /accept document photo verbose - ['true', 'false'] The bot will notify if there are duplicate files or uncompressed images are not allowed. info - Show current settings.
+    start - Start archiving Files for this chat stop - Stop archiving Files for this chat set_name - Set the name for this chat.
+This also determines the name of the target folder on the server. sort_by_user - ['true', 'false'] Incoming files will be sorted by user in the server directory for this chat. accept - ['document', 'photo'] Specify the allowed media types.
+Example: `/accept document photo` verbose - ['true', 'false'] The bot will complain if there are duplicate files or uncompressed images are sent, whilst not being accepted. info - Show current settings.
     help - Show the help text.